 Finite tree automata, or simply tree automata from here on, is a generalization of classical automata.
-Tree automata were introduced, independently, in Doner [16] and Thatcher and Wright [40].
+Tree automata were introduced, independently, in Doner [20] and Thatcher and Wright [48].
 The main motivation was to obtain decidability results for the weak monadic second-order logic of the binary tree.
 Here we adopt the following definition of tree automata, that is based on rewrite rules [5,7].

-- ▶ A tree automaton or TA A is a quadruple (Q, Σ, R, F) where - Q is a finite set of constants called states, - Σ is a signature that is disjoint from Q, - R is a set of rules of the form $f(q_1, \ldots, q_n) \to q$, where $f \in \Sigma$ has arity $n \ge 0$ and $q, q_1, \ldots, q_n \in Q$, - $F \subseteq Q$ is the set of final states. - A is called a deterministic TA or DTA if there are no two different rules in R with the same left-hand side.
+- ▶ A tree automaton or TA A is a quadruple (Q, Σ, R, F) where - Q is a finite set of constants called states, - Σ is a signature that is disjoint from Q, - R is a set of rules of the form $f(q_1, \ldots, q_n) \to q$, where $f \in \Sigma$ has arity $n \ge 0$ and $q, q_1, \ldots, q_n \in Q$,

+- $F \subseteq Q$ is the set of final states. - A is called a deterministic TA or DTA if there are no two different rules in R with the same left-hand side.

-It is also assumed that Q and Σ are disjoint.
-Note that if A is deterministic then R is a reduced set of ground rewrite rules and thus canonical [38].
+Note that if A is deterministic then R is a reduced set of ground rewrite rules and thus canonical [46].
 Tree automata as defined above are usually also called bottom-up tree automata.
 Acceptance for tree automata or recognizability is defined as follows.